 Many people and universities swear by the reading process known as "SQ3R," which is an acronym for "survey, question, read, recite, review."
 The process is in keeping with the practice of active reading, as well as with the concept of "pre-reading, reading and review."
 When you survey reading materials, you are basically pre-reading.
 The question phase of SQ3R involves turning headings into questions whose answers you will seek while reading.
 When you recite, you may want to put the information in your own words and make sure your questions have been answered.

 If you are still overwhelmed and are experiencing trouble identifying the important information in your reading, don't hesitate to consult your professors.
 They can offer you guidance and perhaps some hints about just what they want you to glean from the readings.
 Keep in mind that you and your professors are colleagues now.
 Never feel too embarrassed to ask for more information about your mutual education interests.
+And, you can always look for a tutor for help with extremely difficult topics.

 You will be required to do heavy reading throughout your entire graduate school career, and extracting the right information is crucial to being a successful graduate student.